TL;DR

 1. Ensure Leadership Sponsorship

-Executive support makes or breaks your Outer Loop.
-Some issues cross business or functional lines and require someone with appropriate authority to lead them—typically the customer experience leader in larger organizations.
-Leadership involvement creates confidence that company priorities truly support customer centricity.
+Executive support makes or breaks your outer loop.
+Some issues cross business or functional lines and require someone with appropriate authority to lead them, typically the customer experience leader in larger organizations.

 The most effective approach?
 Tie NPS improvements directly to leadership KPIs and compensation.
 This drives accountability, making customer-centricity a business imperative rather than just a philosophy.
 When executives have skin in the game, resources flow toward customer experience improvements instead of getting stuck in budget battles.